Devoteam/AzureDevOps-Pipeline-Templates/DotNetCore-NuGet/readme.md

 # NET Core NuGet YAML

-This YAML builds an .NET Core application and creates a NuGet package.
+This YAML adds a custom .NET Core runtime to your agent.